yahiadwiek1/electronics-shop/README.md

 # yahia_290

+This is a fully-featured online electronics store built with React, Tailwind CSS, and TypeScript.
+It leverages Framer Motion for smooth animations and Lucide React for sleek icons.
+The project demonstrates modern UI/UX design principles, responsive layouts, and interactive components for an enhanced user experience.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template also provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: